centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/basic-objects/hosts-templates.md

 A template can inherit properties from another template.

-Templates from Plugin Packs make monitoring hosts easy, because they provide ready-to-use check [commands](commands.md).
+Templates from Monitoring Connectors make monitoring hosts easy, because they provide ready-to-use check [commands](commands.md).

 ## Inheritance